There are many reasons people experience “low back pain” or “lumbago.” Among the more common sources are:

 Through the effects of WBV on the issues mentioned above, the restoration of muscle function, and the improved communication between the muscles and the brain, both muscle spasm and guarding can be eliminated.
 That reduces the muscle’s resistance to movement and the individual’s pain levels.
 The result is improved movement and function and a better quality of life.

-While there are many other ways in which WBV can help with low back pain, the above mechanisms represent the most significant means by which WBV can benefit the individual.
+While there are many other ways in which WBV can help with low back pain, the above mechanisms represent the most effective means by which WBV can benefit the individual.
 With the right program and professional guidance, this unique modality will undoubtedly pave the way for the future treatment of low back pain.